astahjmo/minishell/README.md

 [x] Have a working history

 [x] Not use more than one global variable.
 Think about it.
-You will have to explain
+You will have to explain its purpose

-its purpose
-[x] Not interpret unclosed quotes or special characters which are not required by the

-subject such as \ (backslash) or ; (semicolon).
+[x] Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).

-[x] Handle ’ (single quote) which should prevent the shell from interpreting the meta-

-characters in the quoted sequence.
+[x] Handle ’ (single quote) which should prevent the shell from interpreting the meta-characters in the quoted sequence.

 [x] ctrl-C displays a new prompt on a new line.